ordina-jworks/ordina-jworks.github.io/_posts/2023-05-31-cloud-kickstart-components.md

 # GitHub Actions

 We use the capabilities of GitHub Actions, a workflow automation tool.
-With GitHub Actions, we have automated various tasks, including deploying to Docker and seamlessly integrating our applications with multiple Amazon Web Services (AWS).
+We have automated various tasks with GitHub Actions, including deploying to Docker and seamlessly integrating our applications with multiple Amazon Web Services (AWS).

 <img alt="architecture" src="{{ 'img/2023-05-31-cloud-kickstart-components/img_2.png' | prepend: site.baseurl }}"  style="margin:0px auto; max-width: 750px;">